 A person should be able to get a "portable" (machine-readable format) copy of the personal data you're storing about them whenever they desire.

-A person should be able to request their personal information be erased from your systems.
+A data subject should be able to request their personal information be erased from your systems.
 You should know exactly where it's being stored and be able to comply with their request.
-There are some big exceptions to this rule for what the language calls "future legal defense" and also "where deleting the data would conflict with any other legislation."
-More on this later.
+There are some exceptions to this rule.

 You should read up on this requirement of GDPR to see if/when you need to actually process an erasure.
-It seems there are possibly reasons you would want to decline, but in the event you want to process this for them we give you these tools.
+In the event you want to process an erasure, we offer these tools:

-First, in the Customer Portal they can click "Erase Me" and it will NOT actually erase them, but it will send you a request via a Ticket so you can choose how to process it.
+First, in the Customer Portal the data subject can click "Erase Me" and it will NOT actually erase them, but it will send you a request via a ticket so you can choose how to process it.

-Second, on the Customer Detail screen, when you click to "GDPR", you get some controls on the page that are dynamic, based on what data is present on this Customer.
+Second, on the Customer Detail screen, when you click "GDPR," you have access to some controls on the page that are dynamic, based on what data is present on this customer.

-If it's just an empty Customer, with no Tickets or Invoices, there will be a button allowing you to delete them and do an actual "Purge" - this is completely irreversible.
+If there are no tickets or invoices associated with the customer, there will be a button allowing you to delete them and do an actual "Purge" — this is completely irreversible.

-We don't provide a tool for this, but if Syncro is breached you can be sure we will report to you per the GDPR rules.
+We don't provide a tool for this, but if Syncro is breached, you can be sure we will report to you in accordance with the GDPR.
 We can't offer specific legal advice here, but you may want to have a policy ready that says how you will respond to a breach.
-We feel it's a little unclear if every small business needs to build all these policies.